saiprasadbarke/robustmvd-sai-master/rmvd/models/README.md

 #### Weights

 If `pretrained` is set to True, the default pretrained weights for the model will be used.
 Alternatively, custom weights can be loaded by providing the path to the weights with the `weights` parameter.
+The `weights` parameter overrides the `pretrained` parameter.

 #### Train mode